Zeranny/ezedits-wiki/commands/structures/primary+secondary-alignment.md

 <img src="../../.gitbook/assets/AlignmentGuide_example3.png" alt="" data-size="original">

-Notice, again, how, what was originally _"up"_ when we copied it, i.e. the green beam in our case, is pointing into the direction that we set the primary to: _diagonally up and south_.
+Notice again, how what was originally _"up"_ when we copied it, i.e. the green beam in our case, is pointing into the direction that we set the primary to: _diagonally up and south_.

 3. The **`<primary>`** is set to the vector **`(1,1,0)`**, i.e. the direction going diagonally up and **east**, while the `<secondary>` is set to `east`: